Use Case

 Code Example

-// Generate thumbnail
+// Generate a website thumbnail

 const response = await fetch('https://api.screenshotly.app/screenshot', {